ArendPeter/JavaGuide/mydoc/2b_UnderstandTheCode.md

 type:
 homepage:
 ---
 Now let’s break down the program.
-Here’s the entire program from Figure 2.1 again for reference.
+Here’s the entire program from again for reference.

 ~~~
 1.	//My first Java program